You deserve an epic bachelor party. But that doesn’t mean that you should spend your last few days before the wedding going into deep debt.

 3. Play Poker

+This is a classic bachelor party activity that at its most basic doesn't require you to plan ahead.
 The best thing about poker is that it allows players to customize the game to their level of fun.

 First off, you can have an easy poker night with no frills or go all out with a casino royale theme.
 The choice is up to you.

 Customization works great as well.
 Think about how to craft rewards for won games.
-Think of a truth or dare game, money, drinking games, and so on.
+Think of a truth or dare game, money, drinking games, custom poker chips, and so on.
 The wilder the task, the more fun and exciting the game gets as literally, nobody wants to lose a hand and go through the punishments.

 Luckily, there are card games that come with printed cards to help you out with this.